CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 5. create and calculate new fields in an attribute table
 6. perform a table join to combine additional data to an existing shapefile’s attribute table
 7. query a GIS dataset, using both tabular queries and spatial queries
-8. work with projections and examinemapping the impacts of projection transformations on spatial analysis
+8. work with projections and examine the impacts of projection transformations on spatial analysis

 #### Part 00
 Download the GitHub repository for this course.
 Using the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018), select `Download ZIP`.
 The Class_Data folder will then have all of the datasets needed for tutorials.